-Dry needling is one of many intervention methods physical therapists can employ to treat neuromuscular and musculoskeletal conditions to help improve pain, disability, and function.
+Dry needling is one of many intervention methods physical therapists can employ to treat neuromuscular and musculoskeletal conditions.
+Dry needling effects help improve pain, disability, and function.
 In order to effectively dry needle a specific body region, a therapist uses a thin filiform needle to penetrate the skin into underlying muscle and connective tissue with the goal of eliciting neurophysiological effects that decrease local and central pain responses(Flannagan, 2013).
 The depth of needle insertion, movement of the needle as well as the amount and force of stimulation applied, and the elicitation of alocal twitch response, or involuntary spinal reflex resulting in a localized contraction of affected muscle fibers, are all important factors that influencethe efficacy of treatment (Cagnie et al., 2013).
-Stimulation of the needle can either be performed manually by a therapist pistoning the needle in and out of underlying tissue or electrophysiologically by connecting the needles to an electrical stimulation unit.
+Dry needling with electrical stimulation can either be performed manually by a therapist pistoning the needle in and out of underlying tissue or electrophysiologically by connecting the needles to an electrical stimulation unit.

 Myofascial pain syndrome is a common widespread diagnosis used to classify patients that have pain of musculoskeletal origin associated with active and latent myofascial trigger points, taunt bands of skeletal muscle characterized by hyperirritability that are often the target of dry needling treatment.
 It is believed that these taut bands develop as a result of excessive acetylcholine release in the neuromuscular junction that cause sustained sarcomere contractures and resultant ischemia and hypoxiain the tissue.
 Active trigger points elicit pain in response to movement,stretch, or compression whereas latent trigger points elicit pain with compression only (Cagnie et al., 2013).
 Research suggests that latent trigger points demonstrate distinct physiological properties from healthy muscle tissue,including decreased oxygen saturation, decreased pH with acidic levels below 5 that can cause increased nociceptive activation, and hypersensitivity tohypertonic saline and glutamate which affects central sensitization (Dommerholt& Gerwin, 2015).